-TP-Link's modem router is a combined wired/wireless network connection device with wireless router and DSL modem capabilities.
+TP-Link's Modem Router is a combined wired/wireless network connection device with integrated wireless router and DSL modem, reducing hassle of configuration and saving space.

-With DSL and LAN/WAN ports, the modem router is compatible with DSL connections and fiber/cable access.
+With DSL, WAN, and USB ports, the modem router is compatible with DSL connections and 3G/4G USB dongles.

-Ethernet ports and adjustable antennas enable the modem router to provide wired and wireless access for multiple computers and mobile devices.
+With Ethernet ports and antennas, the modem router provides wired and wireless access for multiple computers and mobile devices.

-With an array of additional features, the modem router is the perfect hub for your home or business network.
+With various features and functions, the modem router is the perfect hub of your home or business network.